Program Overview

 Cultural Activities Coordinator, Spain

-Academic Coordinator, Spain
+Student Services Coordinator, Spain

-Wondering how you’ll fund your program?
-ISA’s got you covered!
-If you receive financial aid for your home university, you will likely be able to use those funds for study abroad too.
-The first step is usually speaking with your home university.
-Check out the steps for using financial aid here.
+If you receive financial aid from your home university, you can likely use those funds for study abroad, as well.
+Speak with your home university’s financial aid office to learn about your options.
+Check out steps for using financial aid.

 Living in ISA housing will give you the opportunity to experience aspects of the Spanish lifestyle that are inaccessible to the average visitor.
 Uncovering the uniqueness of your neighborhood and the surrounding areas will help you to feel right at home.
 No matter which type of housing you choose, you will commute to class as most Madrileños do, via metro.
 Travel times to the various university buildings generally range between 30 and 60 minutes depending on housing and class locations.
 With an open and adaptable mind, the experience of living in another culture can be highly rewarding.